Melton, Victoria: Road

 Melton has been identified by the Department of Transport as one of the most car-dependent communities in Greater Melbourne.
 The Western Highway is the main road transport link from Melton to Melbourne.
 The Melton Highway links Melton to the Calder Highway — and thus to the Melbourne Airport — via nearby suburb Taylors Lakes.

-Several bus services are operated across Melton by Transit Systems Victoria, with the Melton Bus Interchange being located on Palmerston Street.
+Several bus services are operated across Melton by Transit Systems Victoria and Christians Bus, using Volvo B10BLE, B7RLE and B8RLE using Volgren CR228L, Optimus and Upgraded Optimus bodies.
+Sometimes we will get a Mercedes-Benz O 500 LE with a custom coaches body.
+Melton has 3 major bus stops with the Melton Bus Interchange being located on Palmerston Street.
+Woodgrove Shopping Centre being located on High Street and Melton Station being located on Brooklyn Road.
 The following bus routes are operated via the Melton Bus Interchange: